ASendellPrice/IIB-rtd/docs/source/sop_guide_information_governance.rst

 ======================

 .. important::
-  This section must be included in SOPs where data containing personally identifiable information (PII), genetic data, or other sensitive information is accessed, generated, or stored.
-It ensures compliance with institutional policies, legal frameworks, and ethical standards.
+  This section must be included in SOPs where data containing personally identifiable information (PII), or other sensitive information is accessed, generated, or stored.

-The 'Information Governance' section of an SOP should outline how information generated, accessed, or stored during the procedure is handled.
+The *'Information Governance'* section of an SOP should describe how information generated, accessed, or stored during a procedure is managed in compliance with institutional policies, legal requirements, and ethical standards.
 Depending on the procedure, this may include:

 - **Data Protection & Privacy:** Specify how personal or sensitive data is handled in line with relevant regulations (e.g., GDPR in the UK/EU, HIPAA in the US etc.).
 - **Genetic Data Governance:** Define how genomic sequences, variant data, and metadata are stored, anonymised, and shared.